Current newsRead all

 Hosting Arrangements and Supporting Organisations

-Following an extensive process to seek a new host for the SEQFBC, a partnership was created with SEQ Catchments, the regional natural resource management body for SEQ.
+Following an extensive process to seek a new host for the SEQFBC in 2010, a partnership was created with SEQ Catchments, the regional natural resource management body for SEQ.
 This partnership provides excellent opportunities for ongoing engagement with private landholders, public land managers and academic institutions in fire management and fire ecology research.